MeteoSwiss/topo-descriptors/README.md

-With the DEM data imported as a xarray DataArray, we can use topo-descriptors to compute common topographical descriptors, as here for the TPI at 500 meters scale:
+With the DEM data imported as a xarray DataArray, we can use topo-descriptors to compute two established topographical descriptors: the topographical position index (TPI) and the Sx.
+The TPI describes the elevation of a given point relatively to its neighbourhood, here defined on a 500 meter scale:

 ```python
 from topo_descriptors import topo, helpers